tautomer/tautomer.github.io/_posts/blog/homelab/2025-04-10-immich_in_lxc.md

 lxc.idmap: g 994 100994 64541
 ```

+### Pre-install (new from v1.139.2)

+If you use GitHub workflow approach (even my build or fork your own), you can
+skip most of part of the script, as all dependencies will be built and packed by
+Github Actions.
+Just run `dep-ubuntu.sh` manually and `install_ffmpeg`,
+`install_postgresql`, `change_locale`, and `add_runtime_dependency` functions
+from `pre-install.sh`.
+Check out [this part](#new-from-version-v11392) on how to
+install the packages.
+If you go with this and build the server yourself, make
+sure download and install the packages before running `install.sh`.

 ### Build and install immich

 Again, just follow [loeeeee's readme][readme].
 One thing to note, after the